rushali-shetty/Credit-Card-Fraud-Detection/README.md

 plt.show()
 ```
 <img src="IMAGES/a4.png" width="500" height="300"><br>
-From the above graphs,we can conclude that the fraud transactions are evenly distributed throughout time<br>
+From the above graphs, we can conclude that the fraudulent transactions are evenly distributed throughout time<br>
 ### Get sense of the fraud and normal transaction amount<br>
 ```ruby
 fraud=data[data['Class']==1]